stefanpearson/codename_velociraptor/readme.md

 #### Style modules

-Alternatively, you can choose to keep styles for a certain feature within it's own file and include it with an AMD type approach.
+Alternatively, you can choose to keep styles for a certain feature within it's own file.
 An example for this is including hover styles / UI specific to devices with a pointer in a file 'no_touch'.
 Devices with touch support can instead be served a file 'touch'.

+### Object orientation

+Base class, extend

 ### Typography